SAP-samples/ui5-typescript-helloworld/README.md

 ## Description

-This app demonstrates a TypeScript setup for developing UI5 applications.
-However, the code in this *branch* and this document <b>focus on the development of custom controls</b> within applications.
+This project demonstrates a TypeScript setup for developing UI5 applications.
+However, the code in *this branch* and this document <b>focus on the development of custom controls</b> within applications.

 For an explanation of the overall project, please check out the [README file on the `main` branch](https://github.com/SAP-samples/ui5-typescript-helloworld/blob/main/README.md) and the [detailed step-by-step guide](https://github.com/SAP-samples/ui5-typescript-helloworld/blob/main/step-by-step.md) for creating the setup.
 For the development of control *libraries* see [this sample](https://github.com/SAP-samples/ui5-typescript-control-library).